Episode 2.10: JUJU

 • Here’s some further reading on how funk influences hip-hop.

 • Hmm… doesn’t “It’s Nasty” sound so familiar?
 Oh, right.
 Yeah.
 That’s because it’s basically “Genius of Love.”
 Just like hip-hop references what came before it, we’re referencing what came before this episode.
-As in, revisit our Tom Tom Club episode and notes for a refresher on this particular bop and its history of being an iconic, oft-sampled song.

 • Hi, let’s talk about vocoders for a minute.